schulle4u/yellow-extensions-schulle4u/pagesource/README.md

 Create a `[pagesource]` shortcut.

 This extension adds a "Source code" button to each page you would like to allow viewing the page source.
 The page will be rendered as markdown page, excluding page settings.
+You can use this extension to provide website visitors a simplified printing view, a content export for plaintext environments, or just to show how easy it is to write beautiful web pages in markdown.

 ## Example